andreped/DSS/README.md

 The training framework was mainly developed using [Keras](https://github.com/keras-team/keras) with [TensorFlow](https://github.com/tensorflow/tensorflow) backend.

-The mobile app was developed using Flutter, which is a programming language developed by Google.
+The mobile app was developed using Flutter, which is a framework developed by Google.
 For the app, the following _open_ packages were used [flutter_sensors](https://pub.dev/packages/flutter_sensors), [tflite_flutter](https://pub.dev/packages/tflite_flutter), and [wakelock](https://pub.dev/packages/wakelock).